quid-li/FPO/README.md

 # FPO
-etaheuristic optimization algorithm designed to Five Phases Optimizer (FPO) is a swarm intelligence-based msolve complex optimization problems.
+The Five Phases Optimizer (FPO) is a swarm intelligence-based metaheuristic optimization algorithm designed to solve complex optimization problems.